-The increasing impacts of climate change are putting resilience high on cities’ agendas, alongside ambitious targets for GHG emissions reductions.
-Deploying Distributed Renewable Energy (DRE) services in cities – systems that generate and distribute energy independently of any centralised system – will help deliver both.
+Covid-19 and worsening impacts of climate change are putting resilience high on cities’ agendas, alongside ambitious targets for greenhouse gas (GHG) emissions reductions; distributed renewable energy (DRE) deployment in cities will help deliver both.

-The global scale of the opportunity and need for DRE is enormous, yet the deployment of projects is far short of projections.
-Market rules and policy support are constraints in some cities, but there are also universal barriers that can be readily addressed to shape DRE opportunities into investable propositions.
+The global scale of the opportunity and need for DRE is enormous, but the deployment of projects is far short of projections.